Positional Encoder Graph Quantile Neural Networks for Geographic Data: Background

+The matrix $\bm{C}_B^{\text{emb}}$ is concatenated column-wise with the node features before the application of GNN layers.
+Thus, the input to the first GNN layer is given by $\bm{H}^{(0)}_B = \text{concat}(\bm{X}_B, \bm{C}^{\text{emb}}_B).$ At each training step, a new random batch of nodes $B$ is sampled, and the full pipeline --- graph construction, spatial embedding generation, feature concatenation, and GNN propagation --- is executed using only the nodes in that batch.
+For each node $p_i \in \{p_1, \ldots, p_{n_B}\}$, the PE-GNN predicts a target value $\hat{y}_i$ and, as an auxiliary task~\citep{klemmer2021}, the corresponding \emph{Local Moran’s I} statistic~\citep{anselin1995}, denoted by $\hat{I}(y_i)$.
+The total loss used by \citet{klemmer2023} combines both objectives: where $\lambda$ controls the contribution of the auxiliary task.

-\textbf{Quantile regression} \citet{koenker1978} proposed a linear quantile regression model to estimate conditional distribution quantiles.
+\textbf{Quantile regression:} \citet{koenker1978} proposed a linear quantile regression model to estimate conditional distribution quantiles.
 It uses the pinball loss $\rho_{\tau} (r_i) = \max{(\tau r_i, (\tau - 1) r_i)}$, where $r_i = y_i - \hat{q}_i(\tau)$, $\hat{q}_i(\tau) = \bm{X}_i \hat{\bm{\beta}}$, and $\tau$ is the desired cumulative probability associated with the predicted quantile $\hat{q}_i(\tau)$.
 The pinball loss for the $i$-th observation is $\rho_{\tau} (r_i)$.
 The loss over a dataset is the average $\rho_{\tau} (r_i)$ value over all datapoints.
 A natural extension of quantile linear regression is quantile neural networks (QNNs).
 This approach is illustrated in Figure \ref{fig:nonlinear}, which seeks to estimate the conditional quantiles for a pre-defined grid $(\tau^1, \ldots, \tau^d)$.
 Each quantile is estimated by an independent model (Figure \ref{fig:nonlinear}).
-This can lead to quantile predictions with quantile crossing (e.g., a median prediction lower than the first quartile prediction).

-\citet{rodrigues2020} proposed an approach that outputs multiple predictions: one for the expectation and one for each quantile of interest (Figure \ref{fig:nonlinear-multi}).
+This can lead to quantile predictions with quantile crossing (e.g., a median prediction lower than the first quartile prediction). \citet{rodrigues2020} proposed an approach that outputs multiple predictions: one for the expectation and one for each quantile of interest.
 The loss function is: